jbock-java/zerobuilder/values.md

 any method called `getSender` method will be ignored.

 A projection method may be `abstract`.
-Fields or methods may be inherited from a parent class.
+Projection fields or methods may be inherited from an ancestor class.

 ### Recycling